Discrimination in the Venture Capital Industry: Evidence from Field Experiments: Experiment A's Design and Results

-One concern of adding the ``monetary incentive” to increase the sample size is that it will attract participants who do not value the matching incentive, which can generate noisy outcomes for Q2, Q3, and Q4.
-To justify the validity of adding the “monetary incentive,” I have compared the evaluation results of investors who receive only the “matching incentive” and those who receive both the “matching incentive” and the “monetary incentive.”
-The comparison results are provided in Appendix \ref{sec:appendix_irr} Table \ref{irr:incentive_comparison}, which shows that such a concern does not seem to be a serious issue because the interaction terms between the incentive structure and startup's gender and race are not significant.\footnote{Although investors receiving the pure matching incentive are more friendly to older founders, this implies that the monetary incentive is potentially noisier than the pure matching incentive, and the bias detected in Experiment A is likely to be the lower bound of true bias.} Considering that one more question is added for Version 2 (with only the matching incentive), I did not compare the time spent on profile evaluation from investors recruited using these two incentive structures.
-Moreover, this experiment discovers multiple highly significant startup team and project characteristics that are crucial for investors' investment interest (see Table \ref{irr_teamproject}), which shows that investors understand the incentive structure and evaluate all the questions carefully.\footnote{Another method to check whether participants understand the incentive structure is to separately ask them some questions that can test their understanding of this experiment.
-See \cite{casaburi2018time}.}
+\textbf{\textit{Justification}} --- One concern with adding the ``monetary incentive” is the possibility of attracting participants who do not value the matching incentive, which results in extra noise.
+Another concern is that the ``monetary incentive" essentially elicits each subject's judgement of how the market evaluates each startup's profitability, which might be different from the subject's own judgement of each startup's profitability as incentivized by the ``matching incentive".\footnote{Although ``monetary incentive" and ``matching incentive" elicit two slightly different sources of beliefs in a startup's profitability, these beliefs are all individual-level investors' beliefs of a startup's profitability that help to prove the existence of ``statistical discrimination" or belief-driven discrimination.
+In this experimental setting, these two quality judgements do not differ quantitatively.} To address these concerns, I have compared the evaluation results of investors who receive only the ``matching incentive” and those who receive both incentives.
+The comparison results are provided in Online Appendix \ref{sec:appendix_irr} Table \ref{irr:incentive_comparison}, showing that these two incentive structures do not cause systematically different evaluations.
+The interaction terms between the incentive structure and a startup's gender and race are not significant.
+Moreover, this experiment discovers multiple highly significant startup team and project characteristics that are crucial for investors' investment interest ratings as shown in \cite{zhang2020venture}.
+This means that investors understand the incentives and evaluate all the questions carefully.\footnote{Researchers can also separately ask subjects questions that can test their understanding of the incentive (\cite{casaburi2018time}).}